eclipse-keyple/keyple-plugin-pcsc-java-lib/README.md

 ## Limitations

-This plugin accesses the machine's PC/SC driver using the [jnasmartcardio](https://github.com/jnasmartcardio/jnasmartcardio) library, which resolves some of the limitations of the standard `javax.smartcardio` library.
+This plugin accesses the machine's PC/SC driver using the [calypsonet/jnasmartcardio](https://github.com/calypsonet/jnasmartcardio/) library, which is a fork of [jnasmartcardio](https://github.com/jnasmartcardio/jnasmartcardio).
+This fork resolves some of the limitations of the standard `javax.smartcardio` library and adds support for missing disconnect modes (`UNPOWER` and `EJECT`) that are absent in standard implementations.

 However, several limitations remain under the Linux operating system, whose PC/SC layer is based on the `pcsclite` library.